 Each of the 16 analog to digital converters operates at 2.4576 MHz.
 Oversampling 64 times yields the internal sampling rate of 38.400 Hz (per channel and for all channels!).
 In addition, a powerful floating point Digital Signal Processor performs oversampling and real-time filtering of the biosignal data (between 0 Hz – 2.400 Hz).
 Therefore, a typical sampling frequency of 256 Hz yields an oversampling rate of 9.600.
 This results in a very high signal to noise ratio, which is especially critical when recording evoked potentials (EP) in the EEG or identifying small amplitude changes in high-resolution ECG recordings.
 You are measuring far below the noise-range of conventional amplifiers.

 Together with g.USBamp RESEARCH, Ad-Tech, PMT, Unique Medical and Cortec grid electrodes can be used to perform ECoG recordings.
 Additionally, g.HEADstage can be attached to g.USBamp RESEARCH for neural spike recordings.

 ADD MORE CHANNELS OR SPLIT SYSTEMS

-To set up a multi-channel system (32 channels), several g.USBamps can be stacked.
-Just add another 16 channels g.USBamp amplifier by connecting one more unit to the system.
-To assure 100% simultaneous sampling of all channels, a simple synchronization cable is used to interconnect several g.USBamps (via a plug in the rear of the g.USBamps).
+To set up a multi-channel system, several g.USBamps can be stacked.
+Just add another 16 channel g.USBamp amplifier by connecting one more units to the system.
+The multi-device toolbox from g.HIsys reads in the data of each amplifier into Simulink to perform real-time anaylsis.
 Each input channel can be used for recording electrophysiological, neurophysiological signals, or external physiological or physical sensors.
 On the other hand, if you have a 64 channel system consisting of 4 amplifiers, you can split the system to have 4 g.USBamps available.

 TEST SIGNAL GENERATION AND CALIBRATION